 A different lady that I got talking with has been enjoying Scotland’s cold water swimming opportunities for many years and loves the companionship she gets from being part of a club along with seeing the lochs from a special viewpoint.

 The finish line was full of elation, relief, smiles and tears and it was lovely to witness some great support for the athletes and the event.
 There was also a rather cute and unofficial entry by a random dog who appeared from nowhere and joined swimmers coming down the finishing straight, taking some people by surprise!

 In true Scottish weather style the day was a mixed bag – the dramatic mist I mentioned at the start of this post, the short but heavy rain shower and then glorious sunshine and blue sky.
 A standard day out in Scotland.

 I am pleased I had the opportunity to attend this event and see it first hand but I don’t think I will be signing up to do it anytime soon.
-The Great Scottish Swim event was a top day out, heartwarming and inspiring.
+The Great Scottish Swim at loch Lomond was a top day out, heartwarming and inspiring.
 If you would like to share your open water swimming experiences or tales from the event then please join me over on the VisitScotland iKnow Community.

 **I must point out that ALL participants were wearing a wetsuit and were competent swimmers.
 There were safety marshals all around the course too.
 If open water swimming is something you think you would like to try please don’t try it alone the shock of the water temperature can cause cramps and can lead into difficulties.
-Get yourself to a local club or with someone who has experience.
+Get yourself to a local club or swim with someone who has experience.
 Lecture over**